Baylor vs. Florida: Odds, spread, over/under - November 24

 Baylor vs. Florida Betting Trends

-- A total of five Gators games this year have gone over the point total.
+- A total of five Gators games this season have gone over the point total.

 Baylor Futures Odds